dumux/dumux/examples/embedded_network_1d3d/doc/_intro.md

+> This documented example was originally contributed by: [Timo Koch](https://timokoch.github.io/)

 # Embedded network 1D-3D model (tissue perfusion)

 We solve a tracer transport problem in a domain that consists of a porous medium block